About Moulin Rouge®

-For instance (non-exhaustive list), it is forbidden to use the following elements for commercial purposes without prior authorisation expressly granted by our companies: the words “MOULIN ROUGE”, the registered logos, any pictorial representation of the façade including the windmill of a red colour, any element constitutive of the show (costumes, decors, music tracks, choreographies, etc.).
+For instance (non-exhaustive list), it is forbidden to use the following elements for any use (commercial, entertainment, special events…) without prior authorisation expressly granted by our companies: the words “MOULIN ROUGE”, the registered logos, any pictorial representation of the façade including the windmill of a red colour, any element constitutive of the show (costumes, decors, music tracks, choreographies, etc.).

 Any individual or legal entity that does not respect these rights shall be prosecuted before the competent courts.